Sonic Heroes

-is a 2003 platform game developed by Sonic Team USA and published by Sega.
-The player races a team of series characters through levels to amass rings, defeat robots, and collect the seven Chaos Emeralds needed to defeat Doctor Eggman.
-Within each level, the player switches between the team's three characters, who each have unique abilities, to overcome obstacles.
-Sonic Heroes downplays the action-adventure and exploration-based gameplay of its predecessors Sonic Adventure (1998) and Sonic Adventure 2 (2001) in favor of returning to the linear style of Sega Genesis-era Sonic games.
+is a 2003 platform game developed by Sonic Team USA and published by Sega for the GameCube, PlayStation 2, Xbox, and Windows.
+The player controls teams of three Sonic characters and navigates levels while collecting rings, defeating robots, and avoiding obstacles.
+They swap between characters, who each have unique abilities, to overcome obstacles.
+Sonic Heroes downplays the action-adventure and exploration-based gameplay of previous 3D Sonic games in favor linear gameplay similar to the Sega Genesis Sonic games.